ThomasKieffer/Alyra_VotingDapp/README.md

-      Removed the security breach (Now we can only add a specific amount of proposals). ✔️ Added natspec and generated documentation (in truffle/docs). ✔️ Add elements of good practice and naming for the .sol (I haven't noticed major changes to be done). ✔️ have a decentralized application ✔️
+      Removed the security breach (Now we can only add a specific amount of proposals). ✔️ Added natspec and generated documentation (in truffle/docs). ✔️ Add elements of good practice and naming for the .sol (I haven't noticed major changes to be done, even when comparing with solidity guidelines). ✔️ have a decentralized application ✔️
       videos of workflow (loom WIP) ❌
       events usage ✔️
       show the account used ✔️
-      deploy the application on public server (WIP, provide link)❌ display adapted to the account used (isOwner, isVoter or both) (to check)
+      deploy the application on public server (WIP, provide link)❌ display adapted to the account used (isOwner, isVoter or both, also workflow) (to check)

 - __What's left ?__